-The waste rock pile was originally designed to accommodate approximately 326 million tonnes of waste rock requiring a total storage capacity of approximately 161 million cubic metres.
-The design of the waste rock pile has been modified to accommodate the Canadian Malartic pit extension and now includes storage capacity for approximately 740 million tonnes.
+The waste rock pile was originally designed to accommodate approximately 326Mt of waste rock requiring a total storage capacity of approximately 161 million cubic metres.
+The design of the waste rock pile has been modified to accommodate the Canadian Malartic pit extension and now includes storage capacity for approximately 740Mt.

-The expansion of the open pit, with production from the Canadian Malartic pit extension, is expected to increase the total amount of tailings to approximately 300 million tonnes over the life of mine.
-The total capacity of the current tailings management facility is estimated to be 230 million tonnes, including a tailings cell authorized by the Ministry of Environment and the Fight Against Climate Change (Quebec) in September 2017.
+The expansion of the open pit, with production from the Canadian Malartic pit extension, is expected to increase the total amount of tailings to approximately 300Mt over the life of mine.
+The total capacity of the current tailings management facility is estimated to be 230Mt, including a tailings cell authorized by the Ministry of Environment and the Fight Against Climate Change (Quebec) in September 2017.
 Construction of this cell started in 2017 and operations began in 2018.
 Canadian Malartic GP also plans to store additional tailings in the Canadian Malartic pit at the end of its operations.
-According to the mine plan, between 70 and 80 million tonnes of tailings could be deposited in the Canadian Malartic pit once mining in the pit is completed.
+According to the mine plan, between 70 and 80Mt of tailings could be deposited in the Canadian Malartic pit once mining in the pit is completed.